Section K: School/Community Relations

 Print Version (in PDF)

 It is the policy of the Governing Board to encourage parents and other interested citizens to visit schools and classrooms as long as such visits do not disrupt school operations or interfere with the educational process.
 Parents, citizens and members of the governing board shall have reasonable access to observe classes, activities and functions at the schools upon advance notice to, and authorization by, the building principal or designee.
+Authorization shall be given to parents of enrolled pupils and parents who wish to enroll their children in TUSD unless their visit, tour, or classroom observation threatens the health and safety of TUSD pupils and staff.
+This authorization may be revoked at any time for violations of TUSD policy or state or federal law.
+Visitors to schools may not take photographs, video recordings, or audio recordings during their visit without the express prior permission of the building principal or designee, as required by Governing Board Policy ABB.

 Visitors whose purpose is to influence or solicit students shall not be permitted on the school grounds unless the principal or designee has determined that the visit furthers the educational program of the District or the career or educational aspirations of the student.